StartAutomating/PowerShellAI/README.md

 | Enable-AIShortCutKey | Enable the <kbd>ctrl+g</kbd> | [Enable-AIShortCutKey.ps1](./Public/Enable-AIShortCutKey.ps1) |
 | Get-GPT3Completion | Get a completion from the OpenAI GPT-3 API | [Get-GPT3Completion.ps1](./Public/Get-GPT3Completion.ps1)

-## Demos of Get-GPT3Completion
+## Demos of the PowerShellAI

-Here are demos of `Get-GPT3Completion` posting your request to the OpenAI GPT-3 API and returning the completion:
+Here are some vidoes of `PowerShellAI` in action:

 | Description | YouTube Video |
 |--|--|